feature request #4022

 According to the findings described in this ticket regarding the editor we know that option 1.
 "Java Web Start" is not suitable, since this will already require a fully functional jre.

-#4 Updated by Cherian Mathew about 5 years ago
+#4 Updated by Cherian Mathew over 5 years ago

 If choosing the option of the BitRock Installer one thing to note is that although this is a commercial product they offer open source licenses for open source projects (http://installbuilder.bitrock.com/open-source-licenses.html).